-An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary expectations for today’s Legal Nurse Consultants
+An in-depth look at the responsibilities, requirements, certifications, job outlook, and salary.

-Legal Nurse Consultants work with the same goal in mind as any other nurse, using their knowledge and skills to provide the best possible care for patients.
-However, a Legal Nurse Consultant is very different from the traditional RN.
-Even though the word “nurse” is part of their title, their day-to-day duties and responsibilities are vastly different from those normally associated with nurses.
+Legal Nurse Consultants work with the same goal as any other nurse, using their knowledge and skills to provide the best possible care for patients.
+However, a Legal Nurse Consultant is very different from a traditional RN.
+Even though the word “nurse” is part of their title, their day-to-day duties and responsibilities differ vastly from those generally associated with nurses.

-Legal Nurse Consultants play an integral and crucial role in healthcare, making it a highly demanding job that carries tremendous responsibilities.
-However, if your goal is the day-to-day gratification of working with patients and aiding directly in medical outcomes, being a Legal Nurse Consultant is probably not the best career choice for you.
+Legal Nurse Consultants play an integral and crucial role in healthcare, making it a highly demanding job with tremendous responsibilities.
+However, if your goal is the day-to-day gratification of working with patients and aiding directly in medical outcomes, being a Legal Nurse Consultant is probably not the best career for you.

-Due to the high level of responsibility and competence involved, experienced Legal Nurse Consultants rank amongst the highest paid nurses in the country.
+Due to the high level of responsibility and competence involved, experienced Legal Nurse Consultants rank among the highest-paid nurses in the country.

 Continue reading this career guide if you’re interested in specializing as a Legal Nurse Consultant.
 We will cover how to become a Legal Nurse Consultant and the specific duties, responsibilities, and salary* expectations for this vital profession.